 A Wrongful Death Attorney Helps Your Family Financially Recover

-A wrongful death attorney can help you get a moratorium on some of these pressing bills while your case is pending, as well as help you find local resources like food pantries, survivor benefit programs, and grief counseling.
-Ultimately, your lawyer’s goal is to recover money for your family to cover:
+A wrongful death attorney can help you get a moratorium on some of these pressing bills while your case is pending and help you find local resources like food pantries, survivor benefit programs, and grief counseling.
+Ultimately, your lawyer’s goal is to recover money for your family to cover the following:

-- Unpaid medical bills that accumulated prior to death
+- Unpaid medical bills that accumulated before death

 - Reasonable funeral and burial expenses